Western New Guinea: World War II

 The region became important in World War II with the Pacific War upon the Netherlands' declaration of war on Japan after the bombing of Pearl Harbor.
 In 1942, the northern coast of West New Guinea and the nearby islands were occupied by Japan.
 By late 1942, most of the Netherlands Indies were occupied by Japan.
 Behind Japanese lines in New Guinea, Dutch guerrilla fighters resisted under Mauritz Christiaan Kokkelink.

 In 1944, forces led by American general Douglas MacArthur launched a four-phase campaign from neighbouring Papua New Guinea to liberate Dutch New Guinea from the Japanese.
 Phase 1 was the capture of Hollandia (now Jayapura).
 Involving 80,000 Allied troops, it was the largest amphibious operation of the war in the southwest Pacific.
 Phase 2 was the capture of Sarmi and was met with strong Japanese resistance.
 The capture of Biak to control the airfield and nearby Numfor was Phase 3.
 Hard battles were fought on Biak which was exacerbated by Allied intelligence underestimating the strength of Japanese forces.
 The fourth and final phase was the push to Japanese airbases on Morotai and towards the Philippines.
 The Allies also fought for control of Merauke as they feared it could be used as a base for Japanese air attacks against Australia.

-With local approval, the United States constructed a headquarters for Gen. Douglas MacArthur at Hollandia (now Jayapura) and over twenty US bases and hospitals intended as a staging point for operations in the Philippines.
-West New Guinean farms supplied food for the half million US troops.
-Papuan men went into battle to carry the wounded, acted as guides and translators, and provided a great deal of labour, from construction and carpentry to machine shop workers and mechanics.

-Allied forces drove out the Japanese after Operations Reckless and Persecution, with amphibious landings near Hollandia (Jayapura), from 21 April 1944.
-The area served as General Douglas MacArthur's headquarters until the conquest of the Philippines in March 1945.
+Allied forces drove out the Japanese after Operations Reckless and Persecution, with amphibious landings near Hollandia, from 21 April 1944.
+The area served as MacArthur's headquarters until the conquest of the Philippines in March 1945.
 Over twenty U.S. bases were established and half a million US personnel moved through the area.
 West New Guinean farms supplied food for the half million US troops.
 Papuan men went into battle to carry the wounded, acted as guides and translators, and provided a range of services, from construction work and carpentry to serving as machine shop workers and mechanics.
 Following the end of the war, the Dutch retained possession of West New Guinea from 1945.